faraz9993/All_EIC_DevOps_Training/Day_15_Task.md

 ```
 ![alt text](images/Day_15_Images/Image_2)

-### I was able to see my container running on the target machine as it can be seen in the below image:
+### I was able to see my docker container running on the target machine as it can be seen in the below image:

 ![alt text](images/Day_15_Images/Image_3)